telerik/blazor-docs/components/dropdownbutton/overview.md

 ## Events

-Each DropDownButton action [fires a separate `OnClick` event]({%slug dropdownbutton-events%}), so that the application can react to user behavior.
+Each DropDownButton action [fires a separate `OnClick` event]({%slug dropdownbutton-events%}) so that the application can react to user behavior.

 ## DropDownButton Parameters